topos-protocol/topos-zkevm-demo/README.md

 $ topos-zkevm-demo verify merkle-proof <tx_hash> <merkle_roof> <receipt_trie_root>
 ```

 As you may have noticed, the `verify merkle-proof` commands expect a `receipt_trie_root` that we haven't discussed about.
-Let's explain its role: a merkle proof consists in a merkle path that leads to the tree root, i.e., it is a list of tree nodes (hashes) that, combined, output a hash that equals the tree root, proving that the leaf (the first node of the path) is indeed in the tree.
-To verify a merkle proof, you therefore need three pieces of information: a leaf, a proof, and the tree root.
+Let's explain its role: a merkle proof consists in a merkle path that leads to the trie root, i.e., it is a list of trie nodes (hashes) that, combined, output a hash that equals the trie root, proving that the leaf (the first node of the path) is indeed in the trie.
+To verify a merkle proof, you therefore need three pieces of information: a leaf, a proof, and the trie root.

 _Note: The `verify merkle-proof` command internally computes the right leaf for you, from the `tx_hash` that you pass._